 At least two different Psychology seminar courses, taken for at least 2 hours each, are a required part of your graduate career.
 Seminar courses are 500-level advanced courses in which the students carry the major responsibility for organizing the material to be covered and for making oral presentations of the material to the class.

-Most (but not all) Psychology 593 sections are seminars in this sense, as are a few other 500-level and 400-level courses.
-Seminars that focus on professional development, those associated with a TA appointment, (ex: Teaching of Abnormal Psychology), lab meetings, and divisional Brown Bag seminars (598) will not count towards the seminar requirement.
+Courses that are not permitted to be used toward the seminar requirement:

+- -lecture based courses

+- -lab courses

+- -those with focus on professional development

+- -those associated with a TA assignments (Teaching of Abnormal Psychology)

+- -lab meetings

+- -brown bags (PSYC 598)

-Requests to use seminar courses from other departments (or non-593 courses in Psychology or elsewhere) to fulfill the seminar requirement may be made to the Associate Head for Graduate Affairs.
-These courses must be taken for a letter grade or on a credit/no credit basis (see section on registration information).
+Please seek approval for seminar courses before enrolling by consulting the Graduate Studies Office (307 Psychology).
+Courses must be taken for a letter grade or on a credit/no credit basis (see section on registration information).